Sarah Stead, DipHE, MBACP Registered

 Last counselling sessions are 55 minutes and cost £45 per session.

-I work in two locations - Leeds and Halifax.
+I work in three locations across Leeds and Halifax.

-My Leeds base at Prospect House is a convenient 5 minute walk from Leeds train station.
+On Thursday evenings, I work at Prospect House (Sovereign Street, LS1 4BJ) in Leeds which is a convenient 5 minute walk from Leeds train station.
 There is also on-street parking right outside and multi-storey parking at Sovereign Square and Trinity.

 Maps & Directions

 Type of session